 In general, very few of those vaccinated subsequently became ill with COVID-19.
 The effectiveness of the vaccine is calculated by determining the reduced risk of becoming ill for the vaccinated individuals compared to the placebo group.
-If, for example, 100 people in one group and 5-6 people in the other group become ill, then the effectiveness will be 94-95%, which is the case for the Comirnarty® and COVID-19 Vaccine Moderna® vaccines.
+If, for example, 100 people in one group and 5-6 people in the other group become ill, then the effectiveness will be 94-95%, which is the case for the Comirnarty® and Spikevax® (previously known as COVID-19 Vaccine Moderna®).